p2abcengine/p2abcengine/README.md

 Microsoft .NET runtime *FULL Profile* version 4 or Mono runtime version > 2.8 is required for building the project (also when just building the Java tree).

-IBM Identity Mixer jar version 2-3-39.
-TODO, where can the jar be downloaded?
+[IBM Identity Mixer](http://prime.inf.tu-dresden.de/idemix) jar (Version 2.4 or later).
 Microsoft U-Prove Binary.
-TODO, where can the binary be downloaded?
+For more information about the U-Prove SDK, please contact uprove@microsoft.com.

 Building
 ----------